-Aside from that, when you plug the Fly into your PC/Laptop, it immediately syncs with the volume buttons on your laptop.
+Aside from that, when you plug the Fly into your PC/Laptop, it immediately syncs with the volume buttons on said laptop.
 So wherever those are, that’s what you’ll use to adjust the volume with the DragonFly.

 There’s not much more to say about build of the Fly.
 It’s going to look, feel, and function exactly as a typical thumb drive would. 🙂

 The only issue with the Q1 in my mind is that it doesn’t have enough power.
 Out of the 3.5mm jack, you’re only getting 7mW into 300 Ohm.
 I’ve talked a lot about why I don’t like this, and it boils down to the fact that it just doesn’t make sense.
 The average person doesn’t have balanced headphones or is willing to mod a headphone with balanced cables.
 If you go that route, the Q1 will provide 220mW into 32 Ohms, but that’s only a tad more than an E10K.

 I personally think a DAC like this should provide enough power out of the standard jack.
 Related:What is a USB DAC?
 The problem is that the average bloke turns it on and goes, “I can’t even hear anything.”